MicrochipTech/PIC32MZW1_Matter_Project/examples/lighting-app/mchp/pic32mzw1/README.md

 ## Introduction

 This example is a starting point for Matter protocol demonstration over Microchip's PIC32MZW1 platform and gives an idea to control the Yellow LED on WFI32-IoT board using Android CHIPTool app (Matter Controller).
-During the initial release (Phase-1) of this example, Wi-Fi Network credentials are hard coded and WFI32-IoT board is commissioned over Wi-Fi Network, using IPv4 address assigned to it.
+During the initial release (Phase-1) of this example, we use the example certificates provided in the matter's repo for device attestation and embedded the certifcates in the project code.
+To launch products in the market, certificates approved by [CSA](https://csa-iot.org/) are need to be used.

-- Note: This example was developed and tested using MPLAB X IDE v6.00, MPLAB XC32 compiler v4.20 on Ubuntu 20.04 LTS and 22.04 LTS and on Microsoft Windows 10 Pro.
+- Note: This example was developed and tested using MPLAB X IDE v6.00+, MPLAB XC32 compiler v4.20 on Ubuntu 20.04 LTS and 22.04 LTS and on Microsoft Windows 10 Pro.

 <a name="hwrequirements"></a>